Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Introduction

-To summarize, this work provides the following contributions: (i) we propose a unifying framework for threat modeling of poisoning attacks and systematization of defenses; (ii) we categorize around $45$ attack approaches in computer vision according to their assumptions and strategies; (iii) we provide a unified formalization for optimizing poisoning attacks via bilevel programming; (iv) we categorize more than $60$ defense approaches in computer vision, defining six distinct families of defenses; (v) we consider more than $50$ poisoning attacks and defenses in other contexts, e.g., in cybersecurity applications of ML; (vi) we take advantage of our framework to match specific attacks with appropriate defenses according to their strategies; (vii) we discuss state-of-the-art libraries and datasets as resources for poisoning research; and (viii) we show the historical development of poisoning research and derive open questions, pressing issues, and challenges within the field of poisoning research.
+To summarize, this work provides the following contributions: (i) we propose a unifying framework for threat modeling of poisoning attacks and systematization of defenses; (ii) we categorize around $45$ attack approaches in computer vision according to their assumptions and strategies; (iii) we provide a unified formalization for optimizing poisoning attacks via bilevel programming; (iv) we categorize more than $70$ defense approaches in computer vision, defining six distinct families of defenses; (v) we take advantage of our framework to match specific attacks with appropriate defenses according to their strategies; (vi) we discuss state-of-the-art libraries and datasets as resources for poisoning research; and (vii) we show the historical development of poisoning research and derive open questions, pressing issues, and challenges within the field of poisoning research.
+Finally, we also derive a unified formalization for optimizing poisoning attacks via bilevel programming, and investigate in the supplementary material in which other domains poisoning attacks and defenses have been developed.